 Now for the easy part _ supposedly.

-After winning the 100 meters over archrival Asafa Powell in a thrilling weekend final, Tyson Gay continued his quest for a sprint double at the world championships on Tuesday.
+After winning the 100 meters over archrival Asafa Powell in a thrilling weekend final, Tyson Gay continued his quest for a sprint double at the world championships early Tuesday.

 Gay ran the second fastest 200 ever earlier this season, and combined with the confidence boost the 100 title gives him, he is an overwhelming favorite for a second gold.